zef/HTTPStatus/README.md

 // You can also assign a value with a status code number diretly due to `IntegerLiteralConvertible`: internalError = 500

 // But be careful!
-The code use use as a literal must be valid or the app will crash!
+The code you use as a literal must be valid or the app will crash!
 // A valid code is considered to be anything in the range of 100 through 599 let crashy: HTTPStatus = 99
 // precondition failed: Status Code must be between 100 and 599